-On arrival, we'll take the tram excursion through the property, then have some time for independent explorations on our own.
+On arrival, we'll take a shuttle excursion through the property, then have some time for independent explorations on our own.